zylon-ai/private-gpt/README.md

 - Lazy load LLMs

 ### Project Infrastructure
-- Create a “wipe” shortcut in make to remove all contents of local_data folder except .gitignore
+- Create a “wipe” shortcut in `make` to remove all contents of local_data folder except .gitignore
-- Packaged version as a local desktop app
+- Packaged version as a local desktop app (windows executable, mac app, linux app)
-- Dockerize
+- Dockerize the application for platforms outside linux (Docker Desktop for Mac and Windows)

 ## 💬 Community
 Join the conversation around PrivateGPT on our: